-When you develop applications that needs to communicate with each other you might need to debug two or more projects at once.
+When you develop applications that need to communicate with each other you might need to debug two or more projects at once.
 You can achieve this very easily with PHP Tools for VS.

-I'll demonstrate this scenario on a simple example.
+I'll demonstrate this scenario with a simple example.

 We will create one solution with two PHP Web Projects (